 Step 2: In the General tab, click on the Advanced button.

-Step 3: To check on Compress contents to save disk space box, and click on OK.
+Step 3: Check on Compress contents to save disk space box and then click on OK.

-Tips: Decompressing compressed files and folders with Windows File Compression
+Tips: To decompress compressed files and folders with Windows File Compression:

-Step 4: Click Apply button, then select to Apply changes to this folder only or Apply changes to this folder, subfolders, and files, and click on OK.
+Step 4: Click Apply button, then select to Apply changes to this folder only or Apply changes to this folder, subfolders, and files.
+Finally click on OK.

 Step 1: Press Win + X keys to open a Command Prompt.

-Compress a file or only a folder Command:
+Compress a file or only a folder using Command:

-Compress a folder and its content: compact /c/s "full path of file" /I /Q
+• To uncompress a file: compact /u "full path of file" /I /Q

 Step 3: When you have done, close Command Prompt Window.